 In 2021, we installed 20,000+ solar panels at our factories in China, Hungary and Mexico.
-At our new factories in Vietnam and United States, we will install solar panels on roofs and build solar parks with local partners.
+At our new factories in Vietnam and the United States, we will install solar panels on roofs and build solar parks with local partners.

 Setting our standards high

-When we plan and construct new buildings we aim to meet high environmental building standards.
-For example, the new LEGO Campus in Billund has Gold level LEED certification.
+When we plan and construct new buildings, we aim to meet high environmental building standards.
+For example, the new LEGO Campus in Billund has Gold-level LEED certification.

-Our new factories in Vietnam and the US will be designed to have the lowest possible environmental footprint and be run carbon neutral.
+Our new factories in Vietnam and the US will be designed to have the lowest possible environmental footprint and be run carbon-neutral.

 New decision-making tools